 Hunting and fishing license sales make up the largest portion of sportsmen's contributions to state fish and wildlife agencies.
 The revenue generated by license sales, including trapping licenses, equates to more than $1 billion a year nationally.
 One hundred percent of license fees go directly toward conservation and restoration.

-That license money cannot, by law, be used for any purpose other than state wildlife and conservation programs.
-That includes the operating costs associated with state Department of Natural Resource agencies.
+That license money cannot, by law, be used for any purpose other than state wildlife resources and conservation programs.
+That includes the operating costs associated with state Department of Natural Resource law enforcement agencies.

 One state's example

 Several years ago, the Minnesota Department of Natural Resources (DNR) published a news release wherein they asked and answered this very question: Where does my fishing license dollar go?
 The answer would be similar in every other state.